donadam2015/m2x-galileo/README.md

 Different from stream values, locations are attached to feeds rather than streams.

-The reason we are providing templated function is due to floating point value precision: on most Arduino boards, `double` is the same as `float`, i.e., 32-bit (4-byte) single precision floating number.
+The reason we are providing templated function is due to floating point value precision: on most Intel Galileo boards, `double` is the same as `float`, i.e., 32-bit (4-byte) single precision floating number.
 That means only 7 digits in the number are reliable.
 When we are using `double` here to represent latitude/longitude, it means that only 5 digits after the floating point are accurate, which means we can represent as accurate to ~1.1132m distance using `double` here.
 If you want to represent coordinates that are more specific, you need to use strings here.

 Read Datasource Location
 ------------------------